kelvin-ap/EthHacProj/LogFile_kelvin_bogaerts.md

 So far 8h for all, cleaned up some code here and there.

+## Christmas holidays 2023

+### Scripts

+Added a login script just for testing/evidence purpose, this script will set up a simple login page so that the bruteforce script can be tested.
+Bruteforce script added, be carefull when using this on real websites.

+Cleaned up total cluster of project, imports especially.
+Added descriptions to every script aswell as gave every single script a class structure.

 ## Questions answered - report

 1. **What is ethical/white-hat hacking?**